btechsu/Foundry/README.md

 5.  **Open the source code and start editing!**

-    The site is now running at `http://localhost:8000` for development and `http://localhost:9000` for production!
+    The site is now running at `http://localhost:8000` for development and `http://localhost:9000` for production.

 ## 🧐 What's inside?